EdwardBetts/wikichen.is/_posts/stories/2013-06-17-cheese-board-pizza.md

             <div class="aside-container bottom-right">
               <div class="aside-text">
                 <h1>★ ★ ★ ★</h1>
-                <p>If the Collective is good at one thing, it's making plain cheese pizza shine with corn.
+                <p>If the Collective is good at one thing, it’s making plain cheese pizza shine with corn.
 The mushy sourness of the tomatoes slightly conflicted with the overall sweet palette, but this is still a great slice of thin-crust pizza accentuated by freshly prepared ingredients. </p>
               </div>
             </div>
           </div>